 Title: Covariate-adjusted tensor classification in high-dimensions

-Xin Zhang - Florida State University (United States)
+Authors: Xin Zhang - Florida State University (United States) [presenting]

-Abstract: In contemporary scientific research, it is of great interest to predict a categorical response based on a high-dimensional tensor (i.e. multi-dimensional array) and additional covariates.
-This mixture of different types of data leads to challenges in statistical analysis.
-Motivated by applications in science and engineering, we propose a comprehensive and interpretable discriminant analysis model, called CATCH model (in short for Covariate-Adjusted Tensor Classification in High-dimensions), which efficiently integrates the covariates and the tensor to predict the categorical outcome.
-The CATCH model jointly models the relationships among the covariates, the tensor predictor, and the categorical response.
-More importantly, it preserves and utilizes the structures of the data for maximum interpretability and optimal prediction.
-To tackle the new computational and statistical challenges arising from the intimidating tensor dimensions, we propose a penalized approach to select a subset of tensor predictor entries that has direct discriminative effect after adjusting for covariates.
-We further develop an efficient algorithm that takes advantage of the tensor structure.
-Theoretical results confirm that our method achieves variable selection consistency and optimal classification error, even when the tensor dimension is much larger than the sample size.
-The superior performance of our method over existing methods is demonstrated in extensive simulated and real data examples.
+Abstract: In contemporary scientific research, it is of great interest to predict a categorical response based on a high-dimensional tensor and additional covariates.
+We introduce the CATCH model (in short for Covariate-Adjusted Tensor Classification in High-dimensions), that efficiently integrates the covariates and the tensor to predict the categorical outcome and jointly explains the relationships among the covariates, the tensor predictor, and the categorical response.
+To tackle the new computational and statistical challenges arising from the intimidating tensor dimensions, we propose a group penalized approach and an efficient algorithm.
+Theoretical results confirm that our method achieves variable selection consistency and optimal prediction, even when the tensor dimension is much larger than the sample size.
+The superior performance of our method over existing methods is demonstrated in extensive simulation studies, a colorimetric sensor array data, and two neuroimaging studies.